BurakAy/Delete-Reddit-Comments/README.md

 ```
 An interval of 300ms is set to avoid potential issues with throttling. <br>
 Once the script begins to delete comments on the page, it will continue until all comments have been deleted.
+Do not close or navigate away from the 'comments' page while the comments are being deleted or else it will stop the deletion process.